 Degrees of Separation is a co-op puzzle and platforming game developed by MoonDrop.
 It is available on Steam, Humble Bundle, Xbox One, PlayStation 4 and Nintendo Switch for $19.99.
-The humble bundle link is a referral, I get a small commission if you purchase the game through it.
 This review was conducted on a base Xbox One console by Joseph Pugh.

 Degrees Of Separation is a puzzle game about two characters, Ember and Rime.
 Each one carries the power of their world with them.
 Ember with the power of summer and Rime with the power of winter.
 The two characters have a barrier between them and must work together to use their powers to solve various puzzles.
 The game can be played single player, but at its heart Degrees of Separation is a co-op game.